 Configuring Single Sign-on (SSO) using SAML 2.0 for ADFS

-ManageEngine PAM360 offers support for SAML 2.0, which facilitates integration with Federated Identity Management Solutions for Single Sign-on (SSO).
-PAM360 acts as the Service Provider (SP) and it integrates with Identity Providers (IdP) using SAML 2.0.
+Single Sign-On (SSO) is an authentication method that allows users to sign in with a single ID and Password.
+ManageEngine Password Manager Pro offers support for SSO using SAML 2.0, which facilitates integration with Federated Identity Management Solutions for Single Sign-on (SSO).
+PMP acts as the Service Provider (SP) and it integrates with Identity Providers (IdP) using SAML 2.0.
 The integration basically involves supplying details about SP to IdP and vice-versa.
-Once you integrate PAM360 with an IdP, the users have to just login to IdP and then, they can automatically login to PAM360 from the respective identity provider's GUI without having to provide credentials again.
+Once you integrate PMP with an IdP, the users have to just login to IdP and then, they can automatically login to PMP from the respective identity provider's GUI without having to provide credentials again.

-- In this step, set a Display name for the relying party, i.e. PAM360 and click 'Next'.
+- Set a Display name for the relying party, i.e. PMP and click Next.

-- PAM360 will now be displayed in the Relying Party Trusts list.
-Right-click on the same and select 'Properties' from the drop down menu as shown below.
+- PMP will now be displayed in the Relying Party Trusts list.
+Right-click on the same and select Properties from the drop down menu as shown below.

 - Under Configure Claim Rule,

-- Click 'Apply' to save changes and close the Edit Claim Rules window.
+- Click Apply to save changes and close the Edit Claim Rules window by clicking Ok.

 Now, you have successfully configured ADFS in Password Manager Pro.
 Proceed to step 2 below to know how to enable SSO services in Password Manager Pro.

 Note: If you have already imported users to PMP from AD, then their login names will be stored in the format, DOMAIN\Loginname.
 By default, setting Windows account name as the incoming claim type will match this format.
 However, if you have created PMP local accounts for your AD users by importing them via a CSV file, you need to instead select a different claim type that matches the login name format stored in PMP.

 2. Steps to Configure Password Manager Pro to Enable SSO Services